15 Cruel and harmful animal attractions to avoid when traveling

 This is one of the most harmful animal attractions most people don’t think about, but I see it as an unnatural and harmful experience.
 The sharks will be lured to the cage by chum and this will disrupt the sharks’ natural behavior and feeding patterns.
 Environmentalists even state that cage diving with sharks might increase in human shark attacks.
 I don’t want to take the risk, and rather observe them naturally.

 Elephants are known as sensitive creatures and family orientated animals.
 They are wild animals and should not be kept in captivity.
 Usually they are tied up and tortured for days until their spirits break.
 Please do not ride on elephants or pose with them.

 When people travel to Asia, a ride on an elephant or bathing elephants is high on their bucket lists.
-I must admit, I have bath and ride an elephant in Nepal myself.
+I must admit, I have bath an elephant in Nepal myself.
 At that time, I was not aware of my contribution to this harmful attraction.
 While bathing the elephants in the river, I was the first person doing this that day.
 I massaged the elephant gently and in the end, I got a power shower.
 It did not seem like a harmful experience at all.
 The elephant seemed to enjoy my massage, but then when I was done, more people came to bath with the elephant.
 The elephant was after my experience only used to give power showers to the tourists….
-At this moment, I regret every minute of the bathing.
+At this moment, I did regret every minute of the bathing.